Last week, Google finished the rollout of its latest feature aimed at helping job searchers connect with employers who are seeking talent.

 The new tool, called ‘Google for Jobs,’ automatically populates open job opportunities in search results pages and provides a specialized job search engine for users.
 Like most things Google does, this is an important developing feature that marketers, employers, and marketing job agencies should keep an eye on.

-Google first announced the app at its annual I/O conference earlier this year.
+Google first announced the app at its annual I/O conference.
 It’s fueled by the company’s powerful machine learning capabilities, which enables it to connect users to jobs they might not have found through traditional job boards.

 “46% of U.S. employers say they face talent shortages and have issues filling open job positions,” said Sundar Pichai, the company’s CEO.
 “While job seekers may be looking for openings right next door – there’s a big disconnect here… We want to better connect employers and job seekers through a new initiative, Google for Jobs.”